 This vaccination is recommended to help protect your child against flu.
 Flu can be an unpleasant illness and sometimes causes serious complications.
 Vaccinating your child will also help protect more vulnerable friends and family by preventing the spread of flu.

-This year (2018) children in reception class and school years one, two, three, four and five will be offered their vaccination in school.
+This year (2019) children in reception class and school years one, two, three, four, five and six will be offered their vaccination in school.

 You will receive a consent form either through the post or sent home with your child from school (one for each child).
 Please return the completed consent form back to the school as soon as possible to ensure your child receives their vaccination.
 A copy of the consent form can be downloaded using the link below.

 The vaccination is free and is a quick and simple spray up the nose.
 Even if your child had it last year, it is recommended to have the flu vaccine again this year.